jenkinsci/vectorcast-execution-plugin/README.md

 Use Strict Test Case Importing allows the job to mark individual test cases as failures if errors encountered during test script import.
 This option enables strict testcase importing for the VectorCAST Project.
 This option give a more reliable metrics for pass/fail test cases as without strict test case import, bad test cases are just ignored.
 The default is enabled.

 #### Use Requirements Gateway 3 capabilities
-This option allows test environments with existing tests linked to an Requirements Gateway v3 implementation, that uses seperate .json files, to execute in parallel and export data at the end of the run.
+This option allows test environments with existing tests linked to a Requirements Gateway v3 implementation, which uses separate .json files, to execute in parallel and export data at the end of the run.

 #### Use Imported Results
 Use Imported Results allows jobs to previous test results as input for the current job execution phase.
 This option allows VectorCAST Change Based Testing to have a known result to work from.
 This option works in conjunction with _Use Change Based Testing_.
-The user can selected between internal imported results or external result files
+The user can select between internal imported results or external result files

 <img src="docs/images/use_imported_results.png" width="345" height="151" />

 #### Using Local Imported Results
-When using imported results and the Use Local Imported Results option, the job will export results from the current build and save that result file as an job artifact.
-The next build will pull the result archive from the last SUCCESS or UNSTABLE build and use change based testing against that result baseline.
+When using imported results and the Use Local Imported Results option, the job will export results from the current build and save that result file as a job artifact.
+The next build will pull the result archive from the last SUCCESS or UNSTABLE build and use change-based testing against that result baseline.
 If existing build artifacts exist, the combined results will be used for change based testing.

 #### Using External Imported Results
-When using imported results and the Use External Result File option, the job will use an external results from the a specified location to use as a baseline for the the current job.
+When using imported results and the Use External Result File option, the job will use an external result from a specified location to use as a baseline for the current job.
 If existing build artifacts exist, the combined results will be used for change based testing.
 The user will need to specify an external result filename (.vcr) in the External Result Filename option.
 This file would be typically stored in the repository.
 This external result file could be updated by a main branch or periodic build to establish a current baseline.

 ### Additional Tools